youbrajrai/youbrajrai/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Konnect Lead as Full Stack Developer in PHP and Laravel for website development ...
+- 🔭 I’m currently working at Konnect Lead as Full Stack Developer in Django and Laravel for website development ...
 - 🌱 I have completed my Bachelor Degree on Computer Engineering 2017-2022
 - 👯 I’m looking to collaborate on OpenCV, ML integration with Flutter, and Data Science ...
 - 👀 I’m interested in ...Software Development, AI ...